Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Introduction

 \subsection{Equilibrium Flow}

 Among all wall-bounded turbulent flows, some special cases are referred to as equilibrium flows or canonical flows.
-They exhibit streamwise self-similarity, meaning that all flow profiles can be collapsed onto a single profile through appropriate scaling.
-As a result, the governing partial differential equations reduce to ordinary differential equations, rendering the flow analytically tractable.
-Clearly, in the outer region of an equilibrium TBL, the streamwise pressure distribution is not arbitrary but must maintain a fixed balance with the wall shear stress.
-The concept of equilibrium flow was first introduced by Clauser (\citeyear{clauser_Francis_1954}), who also demonstrated that a necessary and sufficient condition for a TBL to achieve equilibrium is that a non-dimensional PG parameter remains constant during its evolution from upstream to downstream.
-This parameter is known as Clauser pressure gradient parameter $\beta = (\delta_1/\tau_w)(\mathrm dp/\mathrm dx)$, where $\delta_1$ is the displacement thickness, $\tau_w$ is the wall shear stress, and $\mathrm dp/\mathrm dx$ is the streamwise pressure gradient.
-Since then, considerable attention has been devoted to self-similarity, and extensive research has been conducted on the scaling laws in equilibrium wall-bounded turbulence, as concluded comprehensively by Marusic \etal (\citeyear{Marusic_McKeon_Monkewitz_Nagib_Smits_Sreenivasan_2010}) and William \& Todd(\citeyear{William_Todd_2022}).
+They exhibit streamwise self-similarity, meaning that all flow profiles can be collapsed onto a universal profile through appropriate scaling.
+As a result, the governing partial differential equations can be reduced to ordinary differential equations, rendering the flow analytically tractable.
+Clearly, in the outer region of an equilibrium TBL, the streamwise pressure distribution is not arbitrary, but must maintain a fixed balance with the wall shear stress.
+The concept of equilibrium flow was first introduced by \cite{Clauser_1954}, who also demonstrated that a necessary and sufficient condition for a TBL to achieve equilibrium is that a non-dimensional PG parameter remains constant during its evolution from upstream to downstream.
+This parameter is known as Clauser pressure gradient parameter $\beta = (\delta_1/\tau_w)(\mathrm dp_e/\mathrm dx)$, where $\delta_1$ is the displacement thickness, $\tau_w$ is the wall shear stress, and $\mathrm dp_e/\mathrm dx$ is the streamwise gradient of the free-stream pressure.
+Since then, considerable attention has been devoted to self-similarity, and extensive research has been conducted on the scaling laws in equilibrium wall-bounded turbulence, as concluded comprehensively by \cite{Marusic_McKeon_Monkewitz_Nagib_Smits_Sreenivasan_2010} and \cite{William_Todd_2022}.